scalatra/scalatra-website/content/guides/2.3/formats/json.md

 [{"slug":"yellow-tulip","name":"Yellow Tulip"},{"slug":"red-rose","name":"Red Rose"},{"slug":"black-rose","name":"Black Rose"}]
 ```

-The `JsonJacksonSupport` trait which we mixed into the controller, combined with the `implicit val jsonFormats`, are now turning all Scalatra action result values into JSON.
+The `JacksonJsonSupport` trait which we mixed into the controller, combined with the `implicit val jsonFormats`, are now turning all Scalatra action result values into JSON.

 ### Receiving JSON